 International Register Training Institute (IRTI), the division engaged in providing training services to the maritime industry, we have developed training programs for the following:

 - Port Facility Security Officers – 18 hours

 These programs are designed to meet the criteria laid down in the ISPS Code as well as other guidance available through IMO and other Industry sources.
 These programs are now available at various major maritime locations around the world.

-Through authorizations by various flag states around the world, IRS will be available to provide verification and certification of your ships towards issuing, ” International Ship Security Certificate”.
+Through authorizations by various flag states around the world, INTLREG will be available to provide verification and certification of your ships towards issuing, ” International Ship Security Certificate”.